 Chicago Office Space for Rent

 An important global business center and one of the largest metropolitan areas in the United States, Chicago is an international hub for finance, technology, telecommunications, transportation, and more.
-Between 2013-2016, more corporate relocations and expansions occurred in Chicago than anywhere else in the U.S. and Caterpillar Inc will be the next Fortune 100 company to move into Chicago office space.
-Manufacturing, food processing, publishing, and healthcare are also major local contributors to Chicago’s economy.
+Between 2013-2016, more corporate relocations and expansions occurred in Chicago than anywhere else in the U.S. The local economy’s continued growth has tightened the Chicago office space market, driving up lease prices.
+However, the growing demand has led to significant investment in new office space in Chicago, including cutting edge glass skyscrapers on the riverfront and the transformation of Fulton Market.

 Office Space | Chicago Lease Data & Trends

-Market data from Q4 of 2017 shows that the financial activities, education, and health service sectors continue to expand in the city.
+Financial activities, education, and health service sectors continue to expand in the city, and competition for space has been reflected in an increase in Class A asking rents.
 Chicago is also seeing a swell of smaller companies searching for creative and recently renovated office space that are taking advantage of the high vacancy rates in Class B properties.

 Fulton Market is one of the most sought-after areas and has an office space inventory of 2.2 million square feet with an additional 1.1 million square feet under construction.
 Far West Loop is currently the most affordable submarket.
 Outside of the central business district, O’Hare is one of Chicago’s largest suburban submarkets, where tenants pay an average of $26 per square foot for Class A space and $22 per square foot for Class B offices.